-IF A CHILD NEEDS learning or other support (eg therapeutic support) in a one-to-one basis parents will be advised of arrangements in place.
+If a child needs learning or other support (e.g., therapeutic support) on a one-to-one basis, parents will be advised of arrangements in place.
 This will be overseen by the learning support coordinator or the teacher in charge of the ASD class as applicable.
-Where there is a need to see a child in a one-to-one situation e.g. learning support, special examination centres, tutor/year head interventions etc, the teacher must be visible at all times through an open door or a clear glass panel.
+Where there is a need to see a child in a one-to-one situation e.g., learning support, special examination centres, tutor/year head interventions etc., the teacher must be visible at all times through an open door or a clear glass panel.
 Work carried out by Special Needs Assistants will also be completed in an open environment as per the care plan.